Testing Causality in Scientific Modelling Software: Case Studies

 \subsection{Covasim: Experimental Casual Testing}

-In this case study, we demonstrate the ability of the CTF to conduct statistical metamorphic testing (SMT) of Covasim \cite{kerr2021covasim} \emph{experimentally}.
+In this case study, we demonstrate the ability of the CTF to conduct statistical metamorphic testing (SMT) of Covasim \cite{kerr2021covasim} using the experimental mode of the CTF (\Cref{sec:data-collection}).
 That is, isolating the causal effect of interest via strategic executions of the SUT, rather than applying graphical CI to observational data.
 Our aim here is to provide evidence to support our claim that metamorphic testing is a fundamentally causal activity that can be framed and solved as a problem of CI.
+The code for this case study can be found in our open source repository\footnote{\url{https://github.com/CITCOM-project/CausalTestingFramework/tree/683e6c55/examples/covasim_/vaccinating_elderly}}.